-Cryptocurrency is becoming an increasingly popular investment option, with more people investing in crypto daily.
+Cryptocurrency is becoming an increasingly popular investment option, with more people investing in it daily.
 One way to earn passive income through cryptocurrency is through staking, which involves holding a certain amount of coins and earning rewards for verifying transactions on the network.
 However, many people hesitate to stake their crypto due to concerns about safety and security.
 In this post, we’ll explore whether staking crypto is safe and what steps you can take to protect your investments.

 What is Staking Crypto?